 Redbourn is an ecclesiastical parish and a feudal manor a few miles North of St Albans in Hertfordshire.
 It lay along Watling Street – the Roman road that connected London with the North-west of England.
 Importantly, when travel became easier in Tudor times, Redbourn was about a day’s ride from London and therefore a convenient place to change horses and rest overnight.

 The records of Redbourn are a surprisingly rich record of the activities of an English manor.
-I am very happy for these records also to be used by others interested in Redbourn History but I would appreciate it if the provenance of the work is acknowledged.
+I am very happy for these transcripts also to be used by others interested in Redbourn History but I would appreciate it if the provenance of the work is acknowledged.

 Domesday tells us that the area around Redbourn was divided into four parcels of land held by three overlords.
 The largest overlord was the Abbey of St Albans who held two of the parcels of land, and it seems that, although the Abbey were overlords of the manor in the time of Edward the Confessor, Archbishop Stigand (at that time Archbishop of Canterbury and Bishop of Winchester) operated it as part of his own large personal estate.
 Precisely how Stigand came to manage the manor is unclear and it may be that the manor was part of series of lands gifted to the Abbey by Egelwine the Black about 1060.
 In 1086, the Abbey lands were managed by Amalgar.
 Subsequently in medieval times, the manor continued to be held by the Abbey of St Albans and managed by the Chamberlain.

 Other overlords to Redbourn who held lands in 1065 included Earl Leofwin (through his servant Alwin the Hunter) and King Edward the Confessor himself, whose lands were managed by his servant Siward.
 After the conquest these two smaller parcels of land were held by Bishop Gilbert Maminot of Lisieux (but managed by a servant Wigot) and Count Robert of Mortain (King William’s brother, via a servant Ranulf) respectively.
 This replacement of Saxon overlords by Norman ones was repeated across much of England.
-We cannot identify conclusively the parcels of land held by Gilbert and Robert in subsequent manorial maps, but one may have descended to the Earl or Warwick (see below).
+We cannot identify conclusively the parcels of land held by Gilbert and Robert in subsequent manorial maps, but one may have descended to the Earl of Warwick (see below).
 The Abbey appears to have taken over the manor in its entirety by the 13th Century.

 At the time of Domesday, St Albans – the shrine of the first English martyr – was one of the richest Abbeys in England (and in Europe) but its fortunes were flagging as its popularity as a place of pilgrimage was eclipsed by the shrine of St Thomas the Becket in Canterbury.
 The documents suggest that the Abbot, Richard of Wallingford, looked at the income that the Abbey received from its manorial lands and sought to ensure that these were maximised.
 He had inherited his position in 1327 and found the fabric of the Abbey in desperate need of repair without the income to bring it about.
 In addition, the Pope in Avignon had required Richard to pay £953 to the Papal See to confirm his appointment – effectively an extortion that needed ultimately to be paid by the tenants and pilgrims of St Albans.
 This amount was three times the Abbey’s gross annual income and hence Richard was forced to be “cautious in prosperity, patient in adversity” with the Abbey’s finances.

 Wallingford’s dire financial position led him to explore more fully the Abbey’s income streams.
 This triggered the Abbey to perform a census of its lands and their value around the early 1330s which led in turn to a number of disputes and disagreements with the Abbey’s tenants, including those of Redbourn.
 In a time when knowledge was power, the manors of the Abbey copied the court rolls of each manor in a book, in case the originals were lost.
 Every ‘copyhold tenant’ of the manor was called such since he held a copy of the entry of the court rolls, given to him at the time the entry was agreed and recorded.
 It is important to remember that very few people at this time could read and write, and fewer still understood Latin, the language in which the court was recorded and in which its copies were issued.
-If a copyhold tenant lost the copy, he could apply to the court to search the manor rolls, but there are many occasions when tenants claimed rights but either were unable to produce the appropriate deed or were told that the document they held did not support the rights the tenant thought it did.
+If a copyhold tenant lost the copy, he could apply to the court to search the manor rolls, but there are many occasions when tenants claimed rights but then either were unable to produce the appropriate deed or were told that the document they held did not support the rights the tenant thought it did.
 Usually in cases of dispute, the opinion of clerics – the only people who could read the Latin – would prevail.
 This clearly infuriated the tenants of St Albans manors and would be a key bone of contention during the Peasants’ Revolt of 1383, when the tenants of St Albans manors laid siege to the Abbey and insisted that all the copies of the court rolls be brought out to them.

 The extents and rentals (listing who farmed what and how much they paid) from several St Albans manors still exist from this period.
 For Redbourn, the tenants disagreed about the amount of rents due and they produced a deed from the time of Edward the Confessor issued by Egelwine the Black to support their claims.
-However the Abbot found the document to be written in a mix of French and English, languages not used in England at that time.
-The Abbot dismissed the claim, insisting on his new rights and describes the tenants as ‘confounded’ when he presented his copies of the same charters.
+However the Abbot found the documents to be written in a mix of French and English, languages not used in England at that time.
+The Abbot dismissed the claim, insisting on his new rights and describes the tenants as ‘confounded’ when he presented his own copies of the same charters.
 The Gesta Abbatum describes this event as a conscious attempt to defraud the Abbot, whereas I wonder whether the tenants simply held a bundle of papers that they believed supported their claims and presented the whole bundle to the Court without being able to read what it said.
 The tenants of Redbourn were clearly deeply frustrated to find the Abbot dismissing their rights and when the Abbot’s servants came in ~1333 to extract the higher rents, the servants were beaten.
 This resulted in the excommunication of the ringleaders, including Adam de ROTHERFIELD.
 The Abbot imposed his will on the manor and a list of those who subsequently paid is preserved in the deeds of the Abbey.

 Around the same time, John de AIGNEL claimed that he had ownership of certain lands in Redbourn by virtue of his position as the Abbot’s Butler.
 He may be the individual who appears in the rental of Redbourn in 1333 as John BOTYLER [BUTLER] (see below).
 The Abbot refused this service and claimed to have no knowledge of it but later references to the Manor of Agnells, Butlers, ‘the Dispenser’s Land‘ and ‘Spencersland‘ appear to refer to the land that John de Aignel claimed at that time.